 Air conditioners cost U.S. homeowners more than $11 billion each year, and regular maintenance can keep your air conditioner running efficiently. | Photo courtesy of ©iStockphoto/JaniceRichard

-Two-thirds of all homes in the United States have air conditioners.
-Air conditioners use about 5% of all the electricity produced in the United States, at an annual cost of more than $11 billion to homeowners.
-As a result, roughly 100 million tons of carbon dioxide are released into the air each year -- an average of about two tons for each home with an air conditioner.
+Three-quarters of all homes in the United States have air conditioners.
+Air conditioners use about 6% of all the electricity produced in the United States, at an annual cost of about $29 billion to homeowners.
+As a result, roughly 117 million metric tons of carbon dioxide are released into the air each year.
 To learn more about air conditions, explore our Energy Saver 101 infographic on home cooling.